 Princesses and their rarely-seen princes may join together to greet guests and royal subjects.
 Usually they are off ruling their kingdoms, but the princes often join their princesses for Valentine's Day.
 It might even be a different sweetheart couple who is not a prince or princess!
 Ask cast members who work with characters where you might find the sweetheart couple of the day, because these rare appearances will not appear on the Disneyland app.
 You’ll see romantic balloons and special treats in the parks, and many couples in their matching Disney shirts, ears or other accessories.

-Sweethearts' Nite, a Disneyland After Dark Party returns from 2019, and takes place two separate nights on Feb.
+Sweethearts' Nite, a Disneyland After Dark Party returned in 2019, and took place two separate nights on Feb.
 12 and 13, 2020.
-Grab your sweetie for dancing, dining and double dating with Disney couples.
+If it returns for 2020, grab your sweetie for dancing, dining and double dating with Disney couples.
 Partygoers gain access to the park as of 6 p.m.
 The party goes from 9 p.m. to 1:00 a.m.
 Around the park, you'll find Valentine's-inspired décor, food, beverages and merchandise offerings.
 Do you and your loved one still see fireworks?
 Well, you will for sure at Sweethearts' Nite.
 The pyrotechnical spectacle will help you feel the love in the air.

 You'll encounter sweet snacks and desserts to enjoy yourself, share or give to a loved one.
 Don’t froget that tadpoles enjoy Valentine’s Day too!
 Celebrate with a balloon or special treat!